Olympus E-M5 II vs E-PL8

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the E-PL8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-PL8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL8 was succeeded by the Olympus E-PL9.
+Both the E-M5 II and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the E-PL8 was followed by the Olympus E-PL9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M5 II and the Olympus E-PL8?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.